Hurricane Season 2023

 Make a Disaster Kit

 - Water: Buy plenty of bottled water to keep on hand or fill your own bottles.
-One gallon of water per person per day for at least three days, for drinking and sanitation.
+You should have one gallon of water per person per day for at least three days for drinking and sanitation.

-- Food Prep: Keep Charcoal, Wood (for the fireplace) or Gas (for a gas grill) on hand in case of power outages.
+- Food Prep Items: Keep charcoal, wood (for the fireplace), or gas (for a gas grill) on hand in case of power outages.

-- Ice: Freeze a gallon jug of water to keep your refrigerator or freezer cool in the case of a power outage.
+- Ice: Freeze a gallon jug of water to keep your refrigerator or freezer cool in case of a power outage.
 Can’t find water jugs?
 Fill gallon ziplock bags and freeze them.
-Not only will your food stay cool, you can drink the water too!
+Not only will your food stay cool, but you can drink the water too.

 - Clothing and Bedding: Remember that your air conditioner or furnace may be out if the power is out.
 Have appropriate clothing and bedding available for high or low temperatures.

 - First Aid Kit: Make sure your first aid kit is easily accessible and stocked.

 - Batteries: Stock up on batteries for radios and flashlights.

 - Flashlights and Matches: Make sure you have flashlights and matches in case of a power outage.
 Flashlights will help you see in the darkness at night while matches can be used to light your grill or start a fire in your fireplace for cooking.

 - Radio: A battery-powered or hand-crank radio and a NOAA Weather Radio with tone alert.